 Supporting our Military through the Servicemembers Civil Relief Act

 American Bank is thankful for the men and women that protect our freedoms each day.
 We want to assist you in understanding your rights under the Servicemember Civil Relief Act (SCRA).
-The SCRA allows those on active duty in the United States military to devote their full attention to service by easing some of their financial obligations and, in certain cases, suspending the enforcement of civil liabilities.
+The SCRA allows those on active duty in the United States Military to devote their full attention to service by easing some of their financial obligations and, in certain cases, suspending the enforcement of civil liabilities.

 As an active-duty member of the United States military, you and your dependents may be eligible for benefits and protections offered by the SCRA for consumer and business debt incurred before you enter active-duty service.
-It does not apply to additional debt incurred while you are on active duty.
+It does not apply to additional debit incurred while you are on active duty.

 Some of the benefits and protections American Bank provides through the SCRA include: